 Obtain renal and liver function before initiating non-vitamin K oral anticoagulants.

 Aspirin is not recommended in patients with low CHA2DS2-VASc scores.

 Idarucizumab is recommended for dabigatran reversal if there is an urgent procedure or bleeding.
 Andexanet alfa is recommended for the reversal of rivaroxaban and apixaban associated bleeding.

 Percutaneous left atrial appendage occlusion is recommended in AF patients with a risk of stroke who have contraindications to long term anticoagulation.

-If the duration of AF is less than 48 hours or if time is unknown, start anticoagulation and maintain INR between 2-3 or commence a factor Xa inhibitor for at least three weeks before and at least four weeks after cardioversion.
+If the duration of AF is more than 48 hours or if the time is unknown, start anticoagulation and maintain INR between 2-3 or commence a factor Xa inhibitor for at least three weeks before and at least four weeks after cardioversion.

 Catheter ablation is an option in patients with a low ejection fraction.

 Recommend weight loss in obese patients with AF.